ChaoEcohydroRS/ATL03LandSeaMask/README.md

 To use this tool, follow the instructions below:

-### Prerequisites
+### 1) Prerequisites

-- List the software dependencies and requirements here.
+- I used VS code python IDE as the working environment.
+We used jupyter notebook version for illustating how to use it.
+You can alwasy easily convert it to pipline.
+- The global coastal shoreline dataset.

-### Installation
+### 2) Installation

 - Run conda env create -f environment.yml

-### Usage
+### 3) Usage

-- All steps in our work are presented either in Jupyter Notebooks or individual scripts
+- All steps in our work are presented in Jupyter Notebooks

 ## Support and Contribution